LMargotti/Simulated_Annealing_Reviewed/README.md

 *Note: incorrect insertion, e.g. negative temperature or non `float` returned function values, will lead to assertion errors.*

+### Testing
+The repository includes a *unit_test.py* file that allows for the user to have a clear and optimized view of the algorithm and the core functions.
+It actually perform different tests on a very simple 2-D *energy* function of the form ***f(x)=x^2+y^2*** of which we know the behaviour and the exact minimum.
+This way it is possible to check whether if the algorithm works properly and the deterministic core functions are correct.
+Also, stochastic generations are controlled via *assertLessEqual/assertGreaterEqual* commands, in order for anything to result out of declared ranges.

-- In order to have the algorithm tested in terms of results validity, on *Prompt command* digit
+To have the algorithm tested in terms of results validity, on *Prompt command* digit:
     > python unittest.py

 The system being stochastic implies test accurancy can't be 100% actually.
-Through central limit theorem and tries, the acceptability value for the minima to be registered as **correct** was set to be *delta == 1.2*
+Through central limit theorem and tries, the acceptability value for the minima to be registered as **correct** was set to be *delta == 1*

 ## Basics